The Intellectual Property Review: Canada

 The Copyright Act4 prevents the unauthorised copying, performance or publication (where not already published) of original artistic, dramatic, musical and literary creations.
 Registration of copyright is not a prerequisite for enforcement but provides the registration holder with the presumption of ownership and subsistence of copyright in any eventual enforcement proceedings.

 The Copyright Act also grants moral rights to the original author of a work.
 These rights comprise the right of attribution in association with the work and the right to the integrity of the work, which includes: the right not to have the work altered in some cases; and the right not to have the work associated with a product, service, cause or institution.
 Moral rights cannot be assigned and remain in the hands of the author even if the copyright has been assigned.
+However, moral rights may be waived in whole or in part.

 The Copyright Act also contains a reversion provision under which, with some exceptions, any assignment or grant of interest in copyright ends 25 years following the author's death with the rights reverting back to his or her estate.